 - Apply Scale Ctrl-A

-- While Empties don’t exactly have any object data attached to them which can be used for supporting „true“ apply scale (i.e. with non-uniform scaling), they do have a draw size value which controls how large the empties are drawn (before scaling).
-This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty draw size to maintain the correct dimensions on that axis.
+While empties don’t exactly have any object data attached to them which can be used for supporting „true“ apply scale (i.e. with non-uniform scaling), they do have Display Size which controls how large the empties are displayed (before scaling).
+This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty Display Size to maintain the correct dimensions on that axis.

 Empties can serve as transform handles.
 Some examples of ways to use them include:

 An empty can be parented to any number of other objects.
 This gives the user the ability to control a group of objects easily, and without affecting a render.